VILA-Lab/ATLAS/README.md

 ## Pincipled Instruction Finetuning

 Our benchmark is compatible with [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) or [FastChat](https://github.com/lm-sys/FastChat).
-We will provide the fintuned models soon.
+We will further provide the finetuned models.

 ## Citation